Ashland (ASH) Q1 2026 earnings summary

 Q1 2026 earnings summary

-Q1 results were solid with steady execution and cost discipline, despite ongoing demand softness in coatings and construction, operational challenges, and isolated disruptions; net loss improved to $12 million from $165 million, driven by the absence of large impairment charges and improved performance.
+Q1 performance was steady with sales down 5% year-over-year to $386 million, supported by disciplined execution and cost actions amid ongoing demand softness in coatings and construction, and operational challenges including Calvert City outages and weather disruptions; net loss improved to $12 million from $165 million, driven by the absence of large impairment charges and improved operations.

-Early Q2 sales trends are encouraging, with resilience in key segments and solid free cash flow despite weather and operational disruptions.
+Early Q2 sales trends are encouraging, with improving momentum in December and January, and solid free cash flow despite temporary operational impacts.

 Financial highlights

-Q1 sales were $386 million, down 5% year-over-year, mainly due to lower volume, Avoca divestiture, and pricing pressure; excluding Avoca, sales declined 3%.
+Q1 sales were $386 million, down 5% year-over-year, mainly due to lower volume and the Avoca divestiture; excluding Avoca, sales declined 3%.

-Operating cash flow was $125 million, aided by a $103 million tax refund; free cash flow $26 million, with nearly 50% conversion.
+Operating cash flow was $125 million, aided by a $103 million tax refund; free cash flow was $26 million, with nearly 50% conversion in a seasonally low quarter.

 Outlook and guidance

-Double-digit-plus adjusted EPS growth targeted; ongoing free cash flow conversion expected at ~50% of adjusted EBITDA, with $100 million capex.
+Adjusted diluted EPS (excluding intangibles amortization) is projected to show double-digit growth; ongoing free cash flow conversion expected at ~50% of Adjusted EBITDA, with $100 million in capital expenditures.

 Life Sciences and Personal Care expected to remain resilient; Specialty Additives and Intermediates to see gradual, regionally uneven recovery.